 An investment in the Company is suitable only for investors who are capable of evaluating the risks and merits of such investment, who understand the potential risk of capital loss and that there may be limited liquidity in the underlying investments of the Company and the Shares, for whom an investment in the Shares constitutes part of a diversified investment portfolio, who fully understand and are willing to assume the risks involved in investing in the Company and who have sufficient resources to bear any loss (which may be equal to the whole amount invested) which might result from such investment.
-The Directors believe that the profile of a typical investor in the Company is an individual or institution who is seeking capital growth and income from investing in a diversified portfolio of UK residential properties and who understands and accepts the risks inherent in the investment policy.
+The Directors believe that the profile of a typical investor in the Company is an individual or institution who is seeking capital growth and income from investing in a diversified portfolio of London residential properties and who understands and accepts the risks inherent in the investment policy.
 Investors may wish to consult an independent financial adviser before making an investment in the Company.

-The Company is treated by HMRC as a real estate investment trust or a REIT, and so is not deemed to be a non-mainstream pooled investment for the purposes of COBS 4.12 of the FCA Handbook.
+It is intended that the Company be treated by HMRC as a real estate investment trust or a REIT, in which case the Company will not be deemed to be a non-mainstream pooled investment for the purposes of COBS 4.12 of the FCA Handbook.